 2. Hot Pepper Spray

-This is a great home remedy for leaf miners on tomatoes, basil, pepper plants, Swiss chard, and other vegetables.
-You’ll come across various recipes for this on the internet, but we have one that’s fairly easy to make.
+Hot pepper spray is an excellent home remedy for leaf miners on tomatoes, basil, pepper plants, Swiss chard, and other vegetables.
+You’ll find various recipes for this spray on the internet, but we have one that is easy to make.

 3. Neem Oil